Cosmic Dust Analyzer: Overview

 The proposing Principal Investigator for CDA was Eberhard Grün.
 In 1990 the PI-ship was handed over to Ralf Srama from the Max Planck Institute for Nuclear Physics, who is now at the University of Stuttgart, Germany.
 Ralf Srama got his degree “Dr.-Ing.” from the Technical University of Munich for his Thesis (10 Nov.
 2000, in German), "From the Cosmic-Dust-Analyzer to a model describing scientific spacecraft".

-The main sensor of CDA is an impact ionization detector (IID) like the Galileo and Ulysses Dust Detectors.
-In the center of the hemispherical target is the smaller (0.016 m2) Chemical Analyzer Target, CAT, at +1000 V electric potential.
-Three millimeter in front of the target is a grid at 0 V potential.
-Dust impacts onto CAT generate a plasma that is separated by the high electric field.
-Ions obtain an energy of ~1000eV and are focused towards the center collector.
-Ions are partly collected by the semi-transparent grid at 230 millimeter distance and the center electron multiplier.
-The waveforms of the charge signals are measured, stored and transmitted to ground.
-The multiplier signal represents a time-of-flight mass spectrum of the released ions.
-Two of the four grids at the entrance of the analyzer pick-up the electric charge of the dust particle.
+The main sensor of CDA was an impact ionization detector (IID), similar to the Galileo and Ulysses Dust Detectors.
+The center of the hemispherical target had the smaller (0.016 m2) Chemical Analyzer Target, CAT, at +1000 V electric potential.
+Three millimeters in front of the target was a grid at 0 V potential.
+Dust impacts onto CAT generated a plasma that was separated by the high electric field.
+Ions obtained an energy of ~1000eV and were focused towards the center collector.
+Ions were partly collected by the semi-transparent grid at 230 millimeter distance and the center electron multiplier.
+The waveforms of the charge signals were measured, stored and transmitted to ground.
+The multiplier signal represented a time-of-flight mass spectrum of the released ions.
+Two of the four grids at the entrance of the analyzer picked up the electric charge of the dust particle.
+With these capabilities, the CDA can be considered a prototype dust telescope.

 CDA measured the micrometeoroid environment for 18 years, from 1999 until the last active seconds of Cassini in 2017 without major degradation.
-The instrument fly-away-cover was released already in 1997 on day 317.
+The instrument fly-away-cover was released in 1997 on day 317.
 Science planning and operations were managed by Max-Planck-Institute for Nuclear Physics and later by the University of Stuttgart.

 The Cassini spacecraft was a three-axes stabilized spacecraft with the antenna occasionally pointing to Earth in order to download data and receive operational commands.
 In the mean time Cassini’s attitude was controlled by requested observations from one or more of the 12 instruments onboard.
 In order to obtain some more control of its pointing attitude, CDA employed a turntable between the spacecraft and the dust analyzer.